 If you are allergic to shell fish, don't try eating mussels.
 We have researched the market and found a green lipped mussel oil that is done in such a way that there are no proteins in the oil, making it suitable for those with allergies.
 Of course, before beginning any treatment with such an oil, consult with your professional health care service provider.
 (This is also good for those who don't know how to cook mussels.)

 Also, consider doing as we do with adding any nutrient dense food to our diet.
 We always begin by adding the new food or supplement slowly to be sure there is now negative reaction.
 Everyone is different and what works for one may not work for someone else.

-Even if you know how to cook mussels and are able to regularly consume green lip mussels, and your health condition doesn't improve or you want to fast-track your recovery, you might want to consider one of the many green lipped mussel products available.
+Even if you know how to cook mussels and are able to regularly consume green lip mussels, and your health condition doesn't improve or you want to fast-track your recovery, you might want to consider green lipped mussel oil.
+Our recommendation is Moxxor.

 We are using one personally and find it to be excellent in all ways.
 The results and benefits have been great and we highly recommend it.
 You can read our personal experience with this marine oil supplement here.

 If you have any tips on how to cook mussels, please send them in and we will publish them.